ahmetzahitcan/dolunay/README.md

 This repository contains the source code and software toolchain for **Dolunay**, a RISC-V-based SIMT accelerator featuring Independent Thread Scheduling (ITS).

 This is the variant submitted and accepted to DSD 2026 WiP Track.
-It is published in #(WiPiEC Journal)[https://wipiec.digitalheritage.me/index.php/wipiecjournal/article/view/137].
+It is published in [WiPiEC Journal](https://wipiec.digitalheritage.me/index.php/wipiecjournal/article/view/137).
 This branch is **frozen**.

 If you use Dolunay in an academic work, please cite: